allometric/allometric/README.md

     #>   <chr>   <chr>  <chr>      <chr> <chr>   <chr>             <chr>
     #> 1 US      US-WA  Betulaceae Alnus rubra   <NA>              <NA>

-We can see here that `brackett_alnus_mod` will require two covariates called `dsob`, which refers to diameter outside bark at breast height, and `hst`, the height of the main stem.
+We can see from the `Model Call` section that `brackett_alnus_mod` will require two covariates called `dsob`, which refers to diameter outside bark at breast height, and `hst`, the height of the main stem.

 **Predict Using the Selected Model**